 You may shower 48 hours after surgery.
 Have someone help you in case you become lightheaded.
-We recommend taking the prescribed nausea medication 30 minutes before your first shower.
-This is also a good time to wash your garment if desired, following the instructions on the tag.
+We recommend taking your prescribed nausea pill 30 minutes before your first shower.

 - · To shower:

-- 1. Remove garment and any Lipo foam or gauze.
+- 1. Remove garment and any Lipo foam.

-- 2. If you have drains, use a lancet or tie a clean shoelace around your neck and attach the bulb drain clips to it.
-This will keep your drains out of the way while you shower.
+- 2. If you have drains, use a lanyard or tie a clean shoelace around your neck and attach drains clips to them.
+This will keep drains out of the way while you shower.

 - 3. Take a warm, not hot shower.

 - 4. Do not take a bath or swim.

-- 5. Wash face and hair as you normally would.

-- your skin, you may switch to Dial soap.